 Instructions

-- In another saucepan, combine lemon peel, sugar and water.
+- In a saucepan, combine lemon peel, sugar, and water.

 - Bring to a boil, then reduce heat and simmer for 5 minutes.

-- Remove from heat, strain the lemon syrup into a small bowl and discard the lemon peel.
+- Remove from heat, strain the syrup into a bowl, and discard the lemon peel.
 Let it cool.

-- In a mixing bowl, beat cream cheese until smooth.
+- In a mixing bowl, beat the cream cheese until smooth.

-- Add sugar and mix until well combined.
+- Add the sugar and mix until well combined.

-- Remove the lemon curd from the refrigerator and beat until smooth.
+- Add 2 tablespoons of lemon curd and mix until smooth.

-- Add the whipping cream into the lemon cream cheese mixture and whip until stiff peaks form.
+- Pour in the whipping cream and whip the mixture until stiff peaks form.

 - Break the ladyfingers in half.

-- Place a layer of dipped ladyfingers at the bottom of each serving cup.
+- Layer dipped ladyfingers at the bottom of each serving cup.

-- Spread a layer of the cream mixture over the ladyfingers.
+- Spread a layer of lemon cream mixture over the ladyfingers.

-- Repeat the layers: ladyfingers, cream mixture, and lemon curd until the cups are filled, ending with a layer of lemon curd on top.
+- Finish with a final layer of lemon curd on top.

 Notes